Yamagi/vimrc/README.md

    example: `mkdir ~/vim_old/ ; mv ~/.vim* ~/vim_old/`
 2. Clone this repository into `~/.vim/` (Unix) or `~\vimfiles\` (Windows).
+3. Start Vim and run `helptags ALL` to generate the help tags.

 That's enough to get you going.
 For the full experience you need to provide several tools / binaries in your PATH: